Fire and rescue services

 More information:

 Flights in and out of Belarus are extremely limited.
-A number of countries (including all EU member states, the UK and Ukraine) have banned the overflight of their airspace by Belarusian airlines.
-Travel to and from Belarus is only possible through an indirect air route via a country that has not imposed a ban.
+Several countries (including all EU member states, the UK and Ukraine) have banned the overflight of their airspace by Belarusian airlines.
+Travel to and from Belarus is only possible through an indirect air route via a country that hasn't imposed a ban.

 Check Belarus' air safety profile with the Aviation Safety Network.